 A Quick Overview of Key Concepts

-As I told above, a product called Hybris Data Hub has been introduced five years ago, as a complimentary tool for inbound and outbound data replication.
+As I mentioned above, a product called Hybris Data Hub was introduced five years ago as a complementary tool for inbound and outbound data replication.
 The product was designed specifically for Hybris Commerce to easily import and export data between Hybris and external data storage systems, but architecturally it was a platform-agnostic tool with a set of plugins.
 These plugins, or extensions, were aware of SAP Commerce and ERP integration interfaces, protocols, data models, and data formats.
-The pre-built integrations came as part of Commerce Data Hub distributive or as a standalone integration package (for example, SAP for Retail).
-There were extensions from the third-party vendors (ItemSense IoT Connector).
+The pre-built integrations came as part of the Commerce Data Hub distribution or as a standalone integration package, for example, SAP for Retail.
+There were also extensions from third-party vendors, such as the ItemSense IoT Connector.
 Despite the complexity, Commerce Data Hub was a common tool for integration.
 Many customers are still using it today.
-Data Hub extensions are separate apps deployed on the Tomcat server along with the Data Hub core.
-The core itself is built around Spring Integration.
-Commerce Data Hub can be understood as Spring integration powered integration platform equipped with the configuration-driven staging area and flexible data models.
-Data Hub is designed only for asynchronous data integration.
-This is a so-called fire-and-forget model where the data does not have to be moved immediately but can be moved at a later point in time.
-Data Hub registers all the data packets received from the partner systems to process it asynchronously.
-Such approach is aimed to better scalability.
-In Datahub, there are three processing phases :

 Integration with SAP ERP

-For the asynchronous ERP integration, the Data Hub uses an IDOC connector.
-For SAP Commerce integration, there is a combination of Impex outbound adapter (Data Hub side) and datahub adapter (SAP Commerce Cloud side).
-The following diagram shows one of the scenarios covered by the ERP integration module, replicating master data from SAP ERP to SAP Commerce.
-There is also an opposite direction flow.
-For example, for sending the orders from SAP Commerce to SAP ERP.
-Such bidirectional flows raise the risk of data inconsistencies caused by cross-system changes and lack of data maintenance and debugging tools in Commerce Data Hub.
-Particularly noteworthy is a way how generated ImpEx scripts feed into SAP Commerce.
-It happens at the publish phase where the system creates Impex scripts from the target items and push these scripts to SAP Commerce.
-SAP Commerce out of the box doesn’t provide a platform-agnostic integration interface for running ImpEx scripts.
-However, for Data Hub there is a special module for such a purpose.
-This module introduces a special “macro” to separate commands from data.
-Normally, ImpEx has one or more headers (“UPDATE Item;uid[unique=true];name”) and a data block followed by the header (“;1;name1”, “;2;name2”).
-For the Data Hub integration, the integration extension introduces a “$URL:..” macro which means “make a call to pull data”.
+Particularly noteworthy is the way generated ImpEx scripts feed into SAP Commerce.
+It happens at the publish phase, where the system creates ImpEx scripts from the target items and pushes these scripts to SAP Commerce.
+SAP Commerce out of the box does not provide a platform-agnostic integration interface for running ImpEx scripts.
+However, for Data Hub, there is a special module for this purpose.
+This module introduces a special macro to separate commands from data.
+Normally, ImpEx has one or more headers (UPDATE Item;uid[unique=true];name) and a data block followed by the header (;1;name1, ;2;name2).
+For the Data Hub integration, the integration extension introduces a $URL:.. macro, which means “make a call to pull data.”

 INSERT_UPDATE B2BUnit;;Name;description;active;uid[unique=true];buyer;locName